malespinozah/malespinozah/README.md

 ## PERSONAL MOTTO
 > Keep going, even more for those who left us.

+## CONTACT
+You can find me at malespinozah@gmail.com
 <!--
 **malespinozah/malespinozah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.